coreprocess/smooth-transition/README.md

 ## Contributing

-We welcome contributions to the smooth-transition library.
+We welcome contributions to the `smooth-transition` library.
 To contribute, simply open a [pull request](https://github.com/teamrevin/smooth-transition/pulls) with your changes.

-## Support

-For issues or support, please open an issue on [GitHub](https://github.com/teamrevin/smooth-transition/issues).